SchusterLab/quantum-optimal-control/README.md

 # Currently Implemented Cost Functions
 Refer to the [Regularization functions file] (https://github.com/SchusterLab/GRAPE-Tensorflow/blob/master/core/RegularizationFunctions.py) for details or to add a new cost function
  **1) The fidelity cost function:** The overlap between the target unitary/final state and the achieved unitary/final state.
 In the code, it's referred to as tfs.loss.
  **2) The gaussian envelope cost function:** A penalty if the control pulses do not have a gaussian envelope.
 The user supplies a coeffecient called **'envelope'** in the reg_coeffs input.
 A value of 0.01 is found to be a good statring value empirically.
- **3) The dc offset cost function:** To limit the dc value of the control pulses.
-The user supplies a coeffecient called **'dc'** in the reg_coeffs input and a list called **'dc_id'** for the indices of the control fileds to be penalized.
-A value of 0.01 is found to be a good statring value for the coeffecient.
- **4) The first derivative cost function:** To make the control pulses smooth.
+ **3) The first derivative cost function:** To make the control pulses smooth.
 The user supplies a coeffecient called **'dwdt'** in the reg_coeffs input.
 A value of 0.001 is found to be a good statring value empirically.
- **5) The second derivative cost function:** To make the control pulses smooth.
+ **4) The second derivative cost function:** To make the control pulses smooth.
 The user supplies a coeffecient called **'d2wdt2'** in the reg_coeffs input.
 A value of 0.000001 is found to be a good statring value empirically.
+ **5) The bandpass cost function:** To filter the control pulses frequency **'bandpass'** (start around 0.1) to supress control pulses frequency outside the defined band **'band'**.
+This cost function requires GPU, since TensorFlow QFT is only implemented in GPU.
  **6) The forbidden state cost function:** A cost function to forbid the quantum occupation of certain levels through out the time of the control.
-The user supplies a coeffecinet called **'forbidden'** (start around 100 empirically) and a list called **'states_forbidden_list'** to specify the indices of the levels to forbid.
+The user supplies a coeffecinet called **'forbidden'** (start around 100 empirically) and a list called **'states_forbidden_list'** to specify the indices of the levels to forbid.  **forbid_dressed**: A boolean (default is True) to forbid dressed (hamiltonian's eigen vectors) vs bare states in coupled systems
  **7) The time optimal cost function:** If the user wants to speed up the gate, he should provide a coeffecient called **'speed_up'** (start around 100) to award the occupation of the target state at all intermediate states, hence, making the gate as fast as possible.

  **To add a new cost function:**
 Just follow the same logic we used and add new code [here](https://github.com/SchusterLab/GRAPE-Tensorflow/blob/master/core/RegularizationFunctions.py) penalizing properties of:
 1) The control fields: held in **tfs.ops_weight**